Are AP Classes Worthwhile?

 For students trying to determine whether to sit for AP exams this spring or to sign up for AP classes, there are clear advantages to going the extra mile and taking the more challenging road.

-The biggest benefit: Saving thousands of dollars and dozens of hours by not taking introductory-level college classes.
+The biggest benefit is saving thousands of dollars and dozens of hours by not taking introductory-level college classes.
 The number of college credits you accrue depends on the number of AP classes you take, how high your scores are and what college you are attending.

 The maximum AP test score is a five.
 Some colleges might require a five to receive credit for a calculus class, but others might only require a four or three to receive credit.
 You can find a college’s credit policy here.